Knight Force

 Knight Force is a video game developed by Titus France for the Amstrad CPC, Atari ST, Amiga, IBM PC compatibles, and the ZX Spectrum.
 It was published in 1989.

 Plot

-The player is a champion who must travel to five different time zones in order to battle an evil magician who has captured a princess.
-The player must fight a variety of enemies in order to retrieve the correct amulet for each time zone.
-The player must also kill a number of clones of the magician in order to slay the real conjurer and rescue the princess.
+Knight Force is a game in which the player is a champion who will need to go to five different time periods to defeat an evil magician and rescue the princess he has captured.
+The player must defeat a number of enemies in each time zone to retrieve the amulet for that zone, and kill a clones of the magician in each zone to defeat the true conjurer.

 Reception

 The game was reviewed in 1990 in Dragon #157 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 1 out of 5 stars.